TheOdinProject/top-meta/community-rules.md

 - Ask your question in multiple channels
 - Intrude into a public 1:1 conversation by providing a different answer
 - Avoid asking low effort questions that are missing relevant details
-- Share resources that are not relevant to our curriculum.
-This includes memes
 - Correct or confront another user about their misconduct
 - Act unprofessionally or treat anyone disrespectfully